QwantResearch/cozy-stack/docs/fulltext.md

 Finally, it closes the file and the reader and returns the file name.

-### Set and Get the sequence number

-The functions `setStoreSeq()` and `getStoreSeq()` are used to store and retrieve the sequence number associated with an index, so that we can fetch the changes since this last sequence number.

-In order to store the sequence number directly in the index, we use the bleve `SetInternal()` function that allows us to store additional information into the store, without it being taken into account in the index.

-The `GetInteral()` function allows us to retrieve this information.

 ### Delete

-The `DeleteAllIndexesInstance()` function calls `deleteIndex()` on each docType from the instance name passed as argument.
-It then remove the instance from the `indexes` var and remove all indexes from the disk calling `os.RemoveAll()`.
+The `indexController.DeleteAllIndexesInstance()` function calls `instanceIndex.DeleteAllIndexes`, that will call `deleteIndex()` on each docType from the instance name passed as argument.
+It then removes the instance from the `indexController.indexes` var and remove all indexes from the disk calling `os.RemoveAll()`.

-The `DeleteIndexLock()` function locks a mutex and calls `deleteIndex()`.

-The `deleteIndex()` function removes the index for a particular instance and doctype.
+The `indexController.DeleteIndex()` calls the `instanceIndex.deleteIndex()` function that removes the index for a particular doctype.
 It closes the indexes for all langs and then removes the indexes from the disk.
-If `querySide` is set to true, it calls `notifyDeleteIndexQuery()` the query side to remove the index.
-Finally it removes the doctype for this instance in the `indexes` var.
+If `querySide` is set to true, it calls `instanceIndex.notifyDeleteIndexQuery()` the query side to remove the index.
+Finally it removes the doctype for this instance in the `indexList` var.

 The `notifyDeleteIndexQuery()` sends a http POST request to tell the query side to remove a particular index, using the `/fulltext/_delete_index_query/` route.

 ## Query

 The query functions allows to query the indexes, using an index alias.
-The code is at [pkg/index/query.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/search/query.go).
+The code is at [pkg/fulltext/search/query.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/search/query.go).

 ### Index Alias